 - The most important step in the home-buying process is figuring out how much home you can afford.
 Stop by SmartAsset’s home affordability calculator to set your budget.

-- Buying a home and managing your equity in it can be extremely complicated.
+- Buying a home and managing your equity in it may prove extremely complicated.
 If you’re looking into a home equity loan and are unsure if it’s the right choice for you, it might be worth consulting with a financial advisor.
 Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
+SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
 If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/William_Potter, ©iStock.com/sturti, ©iStock.com/PrathanChorruangsak